cmausley/Markdown_Exercise/OffboardingError.md

 Remove-MsolUser -UserPrincipalName $upn -RemoveFromRecycleBin -Force:$true }Start-ADSyncSyncCycle

-4. **Note: It will take some time, say 5-10 minutes.**
+4. **Note: Execution may take as long as 5-10 minutes.**
-You can check by running:
+Check if the execution has run properly by completing the following steps:

 `$gmb = get-mailbox -Resultsize Unlimited | ?{$_.Name -match 'ctantest'}`